ben16w/minui-portmaster/README.md

 ## Updating

-This is the recommended method for updating PortMaster to a new version.
-It keeps your PortMaster data and settings intact while updating everything else.
-It is also the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).
+The steps below will update PortMaster to a new version while preserving your data and settings.
+It is also used when updating the pak through the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

 1. Mount your MinUI SD card to your computer.
 2. Download the latest [release](https://github.com/ben16w/minui-portmaster/releases) from GitHub.
 It will be named `PORTS.pak.zip`.